 Classification Intake Procedures Internal Management Procedure CLS.002.INT.001 May 18, 2015 Ensures that the inmate is thoroughly reviewed by classification staff upon arrival at a housing unit.
-Includes the following: "Review of Inmates by

-Classification and Review Committees Policy Number CLS.005.001 June 1, 2016 Each inmate committed to the custody of the NJ DOC shall be individually reviewed on a case by case basis.
+Review of Inmates by Classification and Review Committees Policy Number CLS.005.001 June 1, 2016 Each inmate committed to the custody of the NJ DOC shall be individually reviewed on a case by case basis.
 Instructions regarding the scheduling of inmate committee reviews and the responsibilities, composition, and decision making criteria of the various classification and review committees can be found in N.J.A.C.
-10A: 9 and the applicable Internal Management Procedures (see section V).
+10A:9 and the applicable Internal Management Procedures (see section V).

 The classification review of a transgender or intersex inmate shall be an in-person review.
 Placement and programming assignments for each transgender or intersex inmate shall be scheduled for classification review every six months.
-Additional procedures regarding the classification review of transgender or intersex inmate shall be an in-person intersex inmates can be found in Internal Management Procedure PCS.001.006 Transgender/Intersex Review Committee."
+Additional procedures regarding the classification review of transgender or intersex inmates can be found in Internal Management

+Procedure PCS.001.006 Transgender/Intersex Review Committee.

-Institutional Prison Rape Elimination Act (PREA) Compliance Manager Procedure # PCS.001.PREA.ICM Effective Revised: June 29, 2015 Reviewed: June 1, 2016-No Change states, under subsection D. "Gender Identity Based Housing Requests 1.
+Institutional Prison Rape Elimination Act (PREA) Compliance Manager Procedure # PCS.001.PREA.ICM Effective Revised: June 29, 2015 Reviewed: June 1, 2016-No Change includes the following:

+"D. Gender Identity Based Housing Requests 1.
 On a case by case basis, the Sexual Assault Advisory Council will review a transgender/intersex inmate's request for housing that is based on gender identity.
 The committee will consider: Medical and/or mental health evaluations/information to include reports that address an inmate's transgender, intersex and/or gender dysphoric status along with a recommendation for suitability to house in a male correctional facility, a female correctional facility, or both types of correctional facilities; b.
 The needs expressed by the inmate including the inmate's own views with respect to safety and the inmate's expressed gender identity; c.
 Security threat level (STG/TST Information); d.
 Objective Classification Score/assigned custody level; e.
 Maximum expiration date and parole eligibility dates. f.
 Prosecutor Notification requirements; g.
 Criminal history; h.
 Disciplinary history; i.
 Likelihood of perpetrating abuse; j.
 Types of facilities and location; k.
 Inmate population; l.
 Staffing issues; m.
 Physical plant issues; n.
 Programming requirements and availability; o.
 Sentencing/and other legal requirements; p.
 Institutional adjustment; and q.
 Any other relevant factors.
 2. Once the gender identity transfer request has been reviewed, the council will make a recommendation regarding gender identity based housing.
 This recommendation will be forwarded to the correctional facility Institutional Classification Committee for consideration when determining the inmate's housing assignment.
 The housing assignment/transfer and notification to the inmate will be handled in accordance with all applicable operational policies and procedures and the provisions set forth in N.J.A.C.
-10A."
+10A. "

 Compliance based on interview with the PREA Compliance Manager, review of policy, review of PREA tracking list, interviews with inmates.
 There is not a dedicated wing for transgender, intersex inmates.
 Showers are separate and available throughout the day.
-No transgender or intersex inmates were housed at this facility at the time of the audit.
+No requests for separate shower times has been made.